Skip to main content

 • To offer a cruelty-free material that respects animal welfare.

-• To provide a solution that aligns with responsible fashion, ethical consumption, and sustainable production.
+• To offer a solution that is part of a sustainable fashion, ethical consumption, and sustainable production logic.

 1. Synthetic materials

-The first vegan materials were often derived from synthetic products like PVC or polyurethane (PU).
-These materials, or imitation leather, are still widely used because they are affordable, offer a modern aesthetic, and have good durability.
+The first vegan materials were often derived from synthetic products such as PVC or polyurethane (PU).
+These materials, or imitation leather, are still widely used because they are affordable, offer a modern aesthetic, and good durability.

-One option used to reduce this environmental impact is the recycling of plastics directly from our daily recycling or, going further, the recycling of marine plastic waste.
-This is what associations like SEAQUAL INITIATIVE propose.
-This does not make the material a plant-based textile, but at least it can do good for the planet.
+One of the options used to reduce this environmental impact is the recycling of plastics directly from our daily recycling or, to go further, the recycling of marine plastic waste.
+This is what organizations like SEAQUAL INITIATIVE offer.
+This does not make the material a plant textile, but at least it can do good for the planet.

 2. Natural and bio-sourced materials

-Textile innovation has led to the development of new vegan materials based on natural materials or cellulose-based materials.
-Among them:
+Textile innovation has made it possible to develop new vegan materials based on natural materials or cellulose-based materials.

 • Apple leather (Apple Skin): made from apple juice industry residues and algae.

-• Pineapple leather (Piñatex): made from pineapple leaf fibers, durable and breathable.
+• Pineapple leather (Piñatex): made from pineapple leaf fibers, resistant and breathable.

 • Cactus leather: uses fibers from nopal cactus leaves, requiring little water.

-• Mushroom leather (mycelium): booming thanks to biofabrication techniques.
+• Mushroom leather (mycelium): growing rapidly thanks to biofabrication techniques.

-These materials align with a circular economy and recycling approach, as they utilize agricultural waste or renewable resources.
+These materials are part of a circular economy and recycling logic, as they exploit agricultural waste or renewable resources.

 3. Assembly processes